avidal/fastlike/README.md

 # fastlike

-fastlike is a Go implementation of the Fastly Compute@Edge XQD ABI using `wasmtime` and exposes a `http.Handler` for you to use.
-It allows you to run Fastly Compute@Edge compatible WebAssembly programs locally for testing and development purposes.
+fastlike is a Go implementation of the Fastly Compute XQD ABI using `wasmtime` and exposes a `http.Handler` for you to use.
+It allows you to run Fastly Compute compatible WebAssembly programs locally for testing and development purposes.

 ## Building